deepthidavuluri38/Codealpha_task1/README.md

 1. Open an online Python compiler.
 2. Copy and paste the Python code into the editor.
 3. Run the program.
-4. The script will scrape data from the target website and display the extracted information.
-5. The output can be saved for further analysis.
+4. View the dataset and analysis results.

 Output

-- Successfully extracted data from a webpage.
-- Displayed the scraped data in a structured format.
+- Displayed book dataset in a structured format.
-- Prepared the data for further analysis and visualization.
+- Calculated average book price.
+- Identified the highest-rated book.
+- Generated summary statistics for analysis.

 Internship Details